SmokeyMcGames/XEMU-Redump-Repair/README.md

 an XBOX Redump and possibly won't work with XEMU or the Repair Tool.

--In this case you will need to find another dump of the game since it was improperly dumped and isn't XEMU or the Repair Tools Fault.
+-In this case you will need to find another dump of the game since it was improperly dumped and isn't XEMU or the Repair Tools fault.

 -It's been reported that improperly dumped XBOX games may still BOOT on CXBX but will not BOOT on XEMU.